Luis Mago

-Luis Enrique Del Pino Mago (born 15 September 1994), known as Luis Mago, is a Venezuelan footballer who plays as a centre-back for Caracas and the Venezuela national team.
+Luis Enrique Del Pino Mago (born 15 September 1994), known as Luis Mago, is a Venezuelan footballer who plays as a centre-back for Muğlaspor and the Venezuela national team.

 International career

+He made his debut on September 7, 2018, with the Venezuelan national team against Colombia, where he played for 28 minutes, standing out with a strong performance in defense.

+He scored his first goal on October 16, 2018, in a friendly match against the United Arab Emirates national team in the first minute of play, following a cross from Rómulo Otero.

+He scored his second goal on November 17, 2020, against Chile in a match corresponding to the 2022 World Cup Qualifiers.

 International goals

 Scores and results list Venezuela's goal tally first.